MohitGoel92/Statistics-For-Business/README.md

 # Statistics For Business

-This repository contains a full course in statistics that are used in a business environment.
+This repository contains a full course on the statistics that are used in a business environment.
 Before we get busy with the codes, understanding the fundamentals is crucial when performing analytics and interpreting results.
 The good news is however, the course is produced in a way that someone who has never studied statistics can learn from the course and make it to the end successfully.
+We begin by looking at the course structure so the course is easy to navigate, incase you are required to only learn or revise a certain topic.

 I hope you enjoy this course just as much as I have enjoyed making it and teaching it to colleagues and students just like you.